toffee912/newrelicmarkdown/README.md

 | Description |
 | ------------------|
 Alerts based on APM data will be set up to verify on-prem nodes.
 As nodes are not as critical as customer-facing endpoints, using APM data for alerts is acceptable.
-Synthetic tests will not be used for this purpose to avoid duplicate work.
+NOTE: Synthetic tests will not be used for this purpose to avoid duplicate work.

 ## **Alerts:**